Belas Clube De Campo

 |Protection of the area as non-hunting||Whole golf course area and surrounding territory that belongs to the company were classified as non-hunting area.
 There is a surveillance of the security company in the entire area surrounding the golf course, avoiding the occurrence of hunting|

-The golf course is supplied with water from 5 wells to capture groundwater.
-The water holes supply the 4 lakes, which serve as reservoir.
-The wells are licensed and quantities of water abstracted, are declared to the authorities, in accordance with the Portuguese law.
+The golf course is supplied with water from 5 bore holes to capture groundwater.
+They supply the 4 lakes, which serve as reservoir.
+The wells are licensed and quantities of water extracted, are declared to the authorities, in accordance with the Portuguese law.
 The level of groundwater wells are monitored monthly, demonstrating that the values remain stable over the past years.

 The golf course is designed to take advantage of the water runoff and seepage from irrigation and precipitation, ie, all the water runoff is diverted to the lakes and re-use in irrigation of golf.
 This allows a high rate of water reuse.